Once you have made a decision to seek assistance, the next step is to contact Dr Zuessman by phone on (347) 277 1135 .

 Assessment inventories most frequently involve responding ‘true’ or ‘false’ to questions by using a pencil to fill in a bubble on an answer sheet.
 Sometimes questions ask the client to rate items on a number scale or to fill in a blank.
-Some assessments may involve the psychologist presenting stimuli that call for the client to respond by manipulating (eg, block puzzles or drawing) or by verbalizing (eg, providing information or explanation).
+Some assessments may involve the clinician presenting stimuli that call for the client to respond by manipulating (eg, block puzzles or drawing) or by verbalizing (eg, providing information or explanation).
 Depending upon the purposes and instruments selected, assessment techniques may take as little as 10 minutes or as long as several hours for the client to complete.

 As specialized assessment techniques, particularly personality inventories, involve proprietary materials, and time to administer, score, interpret, and report, appropriate fees are associated with them.
 You are encouraged to discuss any questions about assessment inventories and procedures with Dr Zuessman.

 Dr Zuessman provides a range of professional services including:

 - Executive Consultation